wesauis/research/graphql/catstronaut/LIFT-OFF-PART1.md

 })
 ```

-into a react app is possible to provide the client to the hole app by wrapping the app into a `ApolloProvider` and setting `client` to your `ApolloClient` instance
+Into a react app is possible to provide the client to the hole app by wrapping the app into a `ApolloProvider` and setting `client` to your `ApolloClient` instance

 ### Quering

-a good pratice is to store the query into a constant
+A good pratice is to store the query into a constant

 ```js
 const HELLO = gql`